mingthang/Pathfinding/README.md

 # Pathfinding

-A sanbox showcasing an implementation of pathfinding algorithms (A* pathfinding for now), used to find optimal paths on a grid-based map while considering obstacles, movement costs, and search heuristics.
+A sanbox based on OpenGL, showcasing the implementation of pathfinding algorithms (A* pathfinding for now), used to find optimal paths on a grid-based map while considering obstacles, movement costs, and search heuristics.

 ## Showcase
 <p align="center">